zhangyuang/node-ffi-rs/README.md

 ### Buffer

-In the lateset version, `ffi-rs` support modify data in place.
+In the latest version, `ffi-rs` supports modifying data in place.

 The sample code is as follows